singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 Each domino we set on the board will always take up one white and one black square.
 Therefore,  31 dominos will take up 31 white squares and 31 black squares exactly.
 On this board, however, we must have 30 black squares and 32 white squares.
 Hence, it is impossible.

 **6.4 	Ants on a Triangle:** There are three ants on different vertices of a triangle.
 What is the probability of collision (between any two or all of them) if they start walking on the sides of the triangle?
-Assume that each ant randomly picks a direction, with eitherdirection being equally likely to be chosen, and that they walk at the same speed.
+Assume that each ant randomly picks a direction, with either direction being equally likely to be chosen, and that they walk at the same speed.

 Similarly, find the probability of collision with n ants on an n-vertex polygon.